hodikodi/backpropagation/README.md

 # backpropagation
-Using Python, train a model by implementing backpropagation on the diabetes dataset available at https://www.kaggle.com/datasets/jimschacko/10-years-diabetes-dataset.
+Using Python, train a model by implementing backpropagation I have followed the tutorial from https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/ It is broken down into 6 parts:
+1. Initialize Network.
+2. Forward Propagate.
+3. Back Propagate Error.
+4. Train Network.
+5. Predict.
+6. Seeds Dataset Case Study.